orientechnologies/orientdb-docs/Console-Command-Create-Property.md

 # Console - CREATE PROPERTY

-The **SQL Create Property** command creates a new property in the schema.
+The **SQL CREATE PROPERTY** command creates a new property in the schema.
 You need to create the class before.

 ## Syntax